Introduction

 You can set up shared Gists, files, or HTTP endpoints to serve command templates for the common tools used within the department, such as Kubernetes, Terraform, or internal CLIs.

-Developers can then use the import
+Developers can then use the import command to pull these shared templates into their local IntelliShell library,

-pull these shared templates into their local IntelliShell library, ensuring everyone has access to the same set of
+ensuring everyone has access to the same set of approved, up-to-date commands.

 This approach turns scattered information from wikis and tutorials into a structured, searchable, and shared resource, right in the command line.